 How Does it Compare to the V10 Cyclone?

-The V10 Cyclone is Dyson’s top cordless vacuum – but it’s more expensive than the V8 series.
+The V10 Cyclone is the next model up in the Dyson cordless range (there is no V9 for some reason) – but it’s more expensive than the V8 series.
 How do the Animal versions compare?

 The V8 Animal is cheaper and lighter than the V10 Cyclone Animal.
-It’s not as powerful though – Dyson estimates the Cyclone provides 20% greater suction power.
+It’s not as powerful though – Dyson estimates the Cyclone provides 20% greater suction power and we think this is about right.
 The V10 also has a 60-minute maximum run-time and three power modes, compared to the V8’s 40-minute run-time and two modes.

 Dyson V8 Animal Vs Gtech AirRam Mk2 – Which Should You Buy?